Animal Frolics

 When I teach the Animal Frolics, I teach one animal at at time, appropriate to the season, and just teach that one animal frolic set with explanations and commentary relevant to the specific wild animal, healing benefits, history, Five Elements, healing sound, seasonal aspects, natural history, etc.

 Please read my own Disclaimer regarding the alleged benefits of qigong or taijiquan or yoga or walking or gardening.
 I'm not trying to sell anything in particular on these webpages, and have tried to be as inclusive and open-minded as possible in my references to books, articles, instructional media, and webpages about the Five Animal Frolics.
 You are welcome to be as skeptical, questioning, and critical of the research I am sharing with my many readers around the world.
 I welcome your suggestions, additions, comments, corrections, and ideas; and please send them to me via my email.
-Hopefully, we will all learn something, enjoy ourselves, and go on to help others improve their health and well-being.
+Hopefully, we will all learn something, enjoy ourselves, improve our own health, and go on to help others improve their health and well-being.

 Dangers